We've all been warned about protecting ourselves from identity theft, but one group of victims can't take action to protect t...Read more

 The Department of Justice, http://www.usdoj.gov/criminal/fraud/websites/idtheft.html also has a website on identity theft.

 For a list of resources to protect against identify theft, visit: http://comparitech.net/idprotectionguide

-For “10 Tips to Protect Yourself From Identity Theft” from Kaplan University, click here.
+For “10 Tips to Protect Yourself From Identity Theft” from Purdue University Global, click here.